mikebranstein/speech-workshop-instructions/src/chapters/chapter4.md

 In this chapter, you learned:
 - why it's important to test Microsoft's base model to establish a baseline accuracy
 - how to create acoustic and language models
-- how to improve CSS accuracy by building customized models
+- how to improve STT accuracy by building customized models